Northo/ros-workshop/README.md

 Once this is done, the message will get published and anyone listening on the topic `perception/boxes` will be able to recieve the message.

-1. Extend `perception.ai` with the publisher code above.
+1. Extend `perception.py` with the publisher code above.
 The publisher should publish continuously, so the call to `publisher.publish(polygon_message)` should be inside the main loop.

 2. Run the code using the `roslaunch` command used earlier.